 - Having a cardiologist appointment at the hospital,

-- Visiting other physicians that have prescription authority,
+- Visiting other physicians who have prescription authority,

 - Other relevant medical doctors (MDs) or doctors of osteopathic medicine (DOs).